Carle Place, New York: Geography

+Climate

+According to the Köppen climate classification, Carle Place has a Humid subtropical climate (type Cfa) with cool, wet winters and hot, humid summers.
+Precipitation is uniform throughout the year, with slight spring and fall peaks.
+Plant zone

+According to the United States Department of Agriculture (USDA), Carle Place is located within hardiness zone 7b.

 Economy

 Carle Place is considered a bedroom community of the City of New York.
 As such, many residents commute to/from New York for work.
 The hamlet also consists of areas of varying sizes zoned for commercial, retail, and industrial uses.

-Additionally, Carle Place is the headquarters of 1-800 Flowers.
+Additionally, Carle Place was formerly home to the headquarters of 1-800 Flowers.

 Demographics

 2010 Census

 As of the 2010 census The make up of the population was 77.9% Non-Hispanic white, 2.1% Black or African American, 7.9% Asian, 3.8% from other races, and 1.9% from two or more races.
 Hispanic or Latino of any race were 11.1% of the population.